Best Accredited Online Associate Degrees 2025

 Before applying to an online college, check the school’s accreditation status.
 An unaccredited school or diploma mill can cost you, so take the time to do your research.

-Independent accrediting agencies evaluate colleges based on their student learning outcomes, faculty qualifications, and academic mission.
-That means an accredited degree is worth more than an unaccredited degree.
+Independent accrediting agencies evaluate colleges based on their student learning outcomes, faculty qualifications, and academic missions.
+That means a degree from an accredited school is worth more than a degree from an unaccredited school.
+Plus, you must attend an accredited school in order to be eligible for federal financial aid.

 Still curious about the program?
-Connect with current students, recent graduates, faculty members, and staff to learn more about the program.
-Ask students about their experience.
+Connect with current students, recent graduates, and faculty members to learn more about it.
+Ask students about their experiences with the school, coursework, and online student services.

 What’s the difference between an associate degree and a bachelor’s degree?
 While graduates with a bachelor’s degree report a higher annual salary, an associate degree costs significantly less — and takes less time to complete.